drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Optimal Binding of Inhibitor 17
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-The good location of the isoquinoline nitrogen atom for direct formation of a hydrogen bond and a very favorable geometry allow for optimal binding of the potent inhibitor 17 to the EGF-R kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/optimal-binding-inhibitor-17-6df488f2'><i class='fa fa-play' aria-hidden='true'></i></button>The good location of the isoquinoline nitrogen atom for direct formation of a hydrogen bond and a very favorable geometry allow for optimal binding of the potent inhibitor 17 to the EGF-R kinase.
 A water molecule is not needed any more (as for Tarceva) to assist to the interaction of the inhibitor with the enzyme.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer